superhac/vpinfe/README.md

 |Windows   |broken  | None         | VPX needs to be updated to support the individual table folder structure like standalone |

 # File Structure
-All tables (and their supporting files) are placed in their own dir under the table root dir:
+All tables (and their supporting files) are placed in their own directory under the table root dir:
 ```
 superhac@linpin:~/tables$ ls -las
 total 28